 In the never-ending quest to discover what makes a great cocktail, I’ve embarked upon a study of grenadine.
 Sure it may seem like a trivial subject, but I’ve learned that it’s the small things that are often overlooked and led to the downward trend in quality.
 When we understand the simple things, it allows us to create more complex creations. […]

 Historically referred to as stomachic or aromatic wines, Turin type vermouth is typically a sweet or sweetened wine with a high alcohol level.
 The alcohol content should be 42° underproof.
 Grape based wines are traditional, but fruit wine is also allowed if it is declared.
 The sugar should be dissolved in wine as the wine itself must not be diluted. […]

 This particular cocktail ingredient has had a significant amount of discussion in the old blogosphere.
-Many of the cocktail luminaries, if there is such a thing, have researched the origins of this flavoured syrup from the Barbados.
+Many of the cocktail luminaries, if there is such a thing, have researched the origins of this flavoured syrup from Barbados.
 None more than Ted “Dr. Cocktail” Haigh.
-In a now defunct Martini Republic post, the good Doctor made a couple of statements about
+In a now-defunct Martini Republic post, the good Doctor made a couple of statements about Falernum that […]

 One of the great things about mixology is the infinite number of ingredient to work with.
-One flavour that has been a favorite is caramel, or burnt sugar.
-This ingredient provides a number of benefits to any cocktail, including colour, mouth feel /texture and most importantly flavour!
-I have created a simple recipe that is great to use in
+One flavour that has been a favourite is caramel or burnt sugar.
+This ingredient provides a number of benefits to any cocktail, including colour, mouthfeel/texture and most importantly flavour!
+I have created a simple recipe that is great to use in cocktails.
+The key […]

-Making classic Tiki drinks isn’t the easiest endeavor.
+Making classic Tiki drinks isn’t the easiest endeavour.
 When you start browsing through the drink recipes, trying to decide what to try next, you may often find yourself in short supply of a number of key ingredients.
-One of them is Falernum, sometimes called Velvet Falernum, which is fairly easy to make, if you can’t find a supplier.
+One of them is Falernum, sometimes called Velvet Falernum, which is fairly easy to make if you can’t find a supplier.
 The other […]